steveantony5/Embeddded-Interface-Design/Assignment2/README.md

-# EID Project 1
+# EID Project 2

 ### Introduction
-This is the first project in Embedded Interface design course offered at CU Boulder.
-The project includes a temperature polling, storing the data in MySQL database and displaying the temperature and humidity data in PyQT GUI.
+This is the second project in Embedded Interface design course offered at CU Boulder.
+The project includes temperature polling, storing the data in MySQL database, displaying the temperature and humidity data in PyQT GUI, Node JS server, Tornado webserver and HTML based webclient.

 ### Project Developers
   - Sorabh Gandhi
   - Steve Antony Xavier Kenndy

 ### Project Work
 1.)
-Steve Antony Xavier Kenndy - QT Design and PyQT graph
+Steve Antony Xavier Kenndy - Tornado Webserver and HTML Client

-2.)Sorabh Gandhi - Temperature polling, My SQL Database
+2.)Sorabh Gandhi - Node.js server and table display in HTML Client

 ### Hardware Setup
 1.)
 Connect the 1st Pin of DHT to 3.3V supply pin in Raspberry Pi